nrkno/nativebridge-android/README.md

 For deserializing and serializing data, create classes implementing the ```TopicData.In``` and ```TopicData.Out``` interfaces. ```TopicData.In``` corresponds to the JSON received _from_ the webview javascript, while ```TopicData.Out``` corresponds to the data we want to pass _to_ the webview javascript.

 You will then need to add a handler.
 The handler makes it possible for the native app and the webview javascript to communicate.
-To do this, use the `nativeBridgeWebView.connection.addHandler(topic: String, callback: (T, WebViewConnection) -> Unit)`.
+To do this, use the `nativeBridgeWebView.connection.addHandler(topic: String, callback: (T, WebViewConnection) -> Unit)` function.
 The first parameter, `topic`, is a string that you and the developer responsible for implementing the javascript has agreed on.
 The webview javascript and the native app use the same `topic` to communicate.
 The second parameter is a closure, where `T` is your class implementing `TopicData.In`, and `WebViewConnection` is the `webview.connection` that can be used to send `TopicData.Out` to the webview javascript.

 #### Example:
 ```kotlin